-Table 11 gives the average performance of EAL pupils at the end of secondary education from 2014 to 2015.
-The results of the GCSE analysis show that the percentage of pupils attaining 5+A-C including English and Maths at the end of secondary education increased as the stage of proficiency in English increased.
-Overall, the data shows that in 2014 no pupils on stage 1 level of fluency in English achieved 5+A-C including English and Maths compared to 11% on stage 2, 40% on stage 3 and 65% on stage 4 (fully fluent in English).
+Table 12 gives the average performance of EAL pupils at the end of secondary education from 2013 to 2015.
+The results of the GCSE analysis show that in 2013, the percentage of pupils attaining 5+A-C including English and Maths at the end of secondary education increased as the stage of proficiency in English increased.
+Overall, the data shows that in 2013, no pupils on stage 1 level of fluency in English achieved 5+A-C including English and Maths compared to 7% on stage 2, 45% on stage 3 and 75% on stage 4 (fully fluent in English).
 EAL pupils who were fully fluent in English were also much more likely to get level 5+A-C when compared with English-only speakers.
-The gap in achievement between monolingual English pupils and EAL pupils not fluent in English (stage 1-3) is 13%.